joachimvh/tension.js/README.md

 Overlap can also be done with universals present.
 `∀x: f(x) || g(x)` and `-f(A) || g(B)` will generate `g(A) || g(B)`.

+As a pruning strategy, overlap results that have more quads than their parents combined, will not be stored.